Pulmonary embolism

 some part of the cardiovascular system by any mass carried

-in the circulation; the transported intravascular mass
+; the transported intravascular mass

 detached from its site of origin is called an embolus.
 Most